Togo: History’s most heroic dog spent his final years at Poland Spring

 There is an effort underway to raise funds for the statue.

 The Poland Spring Preservation Society is trying to raise $25,000 for the project.
-Pollard said it has collected about $10,000 so far.
+Parr said it has collected about $10,000 so far.

 “Togo was an exceptional dog and Leonhard Seppala was an exceptional musher,” said Hayes, of Madawaska and the author of “The True Tails of Togo the Sled Dog!”
 “I’m excited to think that my dog sled expedition with the descendants of Seppala’s team will help to create a permanent reminder to our state residents of our connection to this inspiring moment in American history.”